 Ireland Under-20 triumphed over a physical French side 22 – 5 in another home victory at an atmospheric Dubarry Park in Athlone.
-Five successful strikes from the boot of Leinster’s Tom Daly and a converted 65th minute dive for the line from Ulster’s very own Conor Joyce secured victory over the forthcoming IRB World Junior Championship hosts.
+Six successful strikes from the boot of Leinster’s Tom Daly and a converted 65th minute dive for the line from Ulster’s very own Conor Joyce secured victory over the forthcoming IRB World Junior Championship hosts.

 The French gained early possession through some excellent work from their forwards with out-half Lionel Nallet narrowly missing a drop goal attempt.
 Daly responded with a well taken penalty come the sixth minute, following an impressive break from Rory Scannell in the centre and a strong carry from flanker Josh van der Flier.

-Ireland’s early lead was soon reversed the way of the French with Romain Ruffenach charging down a Steve Crosbie clear out in the Irish 22 to follow up and score.
-French errors at the ruck lead to Daly adding to his successful strike rate, knocking over two penalties in quick succession and with France’s winger Florian Vialelle carted off to bin for a deliberate knock on come the half hour mark, Daly proved his consistency by adding another.
+Ireland’s early lead was soon reversed as Romain Ruffenach charged down a Steve Crosbie clear out in the Irish 22 to follow up and score.
+French errors at the ruck lead to Daly adding to his successful strike rate, knocking over two penalties in quick succession and with France’s winger Florian Vialelle carted off to bin for a deliberate knock on.
+Come the half hour mark, Daly proved his consistency by adding another.

-As the close of the first half approached, the young Frenchmen pushed for a try through some impressive build up play, putting significant pressure on the Irish defensive line.
-However, Mike Ruddock’s charges held strong and were rewarded with a successful penalty drive in a scrum adding to the scoreboard and totaling a 15-5 home advantage come half time.
+As the close of the first half approached, the young Frenchmen pushed for a try through impressive build up play, putting significant pressure on the Irish defensive line.
+However, Mike Ruddock’s charges held strong and were rewarded with a successful penalty from a scrum adding to the scoreboard to give a 15-5 home advantage at half time.

-France had the first opportunity to gain the first points of the second half through scrum-half Yohan Domenech, who narrowly missed his attempt at the posts as the Irish continued to grow in confidence.
-Another penalty, this time, came the way of Ireland with Daly unexpectedly missing the posts for the first time in the game.
+France had the first opportunity to get first points of the second half through scrum-half Yohan Domenech, who narrowly missed his attempt at the posts as the Irish continued to grow in confidence.
+Another penalty came the way of Ireland but Daly unexpectedly missed the posts for the first time in the game.

-Ireland immediately capitalized on their advantage in numbers, with Joyce taking a ball from scrum-half Luke McGrath to shimmy past two defenders from close range and dive over for the score.
-Kicking sensation Daly added the conversion to seal a significant margin between the two sides.
+Ireland immediately capitalized on their numbers, with Joyce taking a ball from scrum-half Luke McGrath to shimmy past two defenders from close range and dive over for the score.
+Kicking sensation Daly added the conversion to give a three score margin between the two sides.

 The closing minutes of the encounter witnessed a change in personnel from the Irish as Ruddock handed chances to his replacements.
 Sean McCarthy, Darragh Leader and Ulster’s John Andrew and John Creighton contributing to final defensive efforts, as Joyce fittingly kicked the ball into touch to secure a fine victory for the young men.